Yamato-Security/hayabusa/doc/AnalysisWithJQ-English.md

 We can see that `4688` (Process creation) events were recorded the most.
 The second most recorded event was `4625` (Failed Logon).

-If you want to print the most recorded events at the top then you can reverse the sort with `sort -n -r` or `sort -nr`.
+If you want to print the most recorded events at the top, then you can reverse the sort with `sort -n -r` or `sort -nr`.
 You can also just print the top 10 most recorded events by piping the results to `head -n 10`.

 `cat results.json | jq '.EventID' | sort | uniq -c | sort -nr | head -n 10`